 The system (monotone surjective maps, monotone maps reflecting orders) is a factorisation system in the category Pos of posets and monotone maps.
-One can therefore ask whether this system can play the rôle of the (regular epi, mono) factorisation system on the category of sets that is so vital in giving intrinsic categorical characterisations of varieties and quasivarieties in classical universal algebra.
+One can therefore ask whether this system can play the rôle of the (regular epi,mono) factorisation system on the category of sets that is so vital in giving intrinsic categorical characterisations of varieties and quasivarieties in classical universal algebra.
 We prove that this is the case, if we pass from the world of categories to the world of categories enriched in posets.
 Namely:

-- We give the definition of regularity and exactness of a category enriched in posets.
-We show that Pos is an exact category. - (2) We give intrinsic characterisations of both varieties and quasivarieties of ordered algebras, see Theorems 5.9 and 5.13 below.
+- (1) We give the definition of regularity and exactness of a category enriched in posets.
+We show that Pos is an exact category. - (2) We give intrinsic characterisations of both varieties and quasivarieties of ordered algebras, see Theorems 5.7 and 5.11 below.
 Our main results then have the same phrasing as in the classical case, the only difference is that all the notions have their meaning in category theory enriched in posets.

-Related work

-The notion of regularity and exactness for 2-categories goes back to Ross Street (Street 1982), but we were also much inspired by its polished version of Mike Shulman (Shulman) and the recent PhD thesis of John Bourke (Bourke 2010).
+Related work.
+The notion of regularity and exactness for 2-categories goes back to Ross Street [33], we were much inspired by its polished version of Mike Shulman [31] and the recent PhD thesis of John Bourke [11].
 Bourke studies exactness for a different factorisation system, though.
-After our submission, we learned of (Bourke and Garner 2013), where general notions of regularity and exactness with respect to a factorisation system are studied in the realm of enriched category theory.
-Varieties and quasivarieties from the current text were named P-varieties and P-quasivarieties by Stephen Bloom and Jesse Wright in (Bloom and Wright 1983).
-The authors did not use the standard terminology and they only worked with kernel pairs (see Remark 3.9) and not with congruences (Definition 3.8) and hence they missed the notion of exactness.
+Varieties and quasivarieties from the current text were named P-varieties and P-quasivarieties by Stephen Bloom and Jesse Wright in [10].
+The authors did not use the standard terminology and they only worked with effective congruences, hence they missed the notion of exactness.
 However, they give an "almost intrinsic" characterisation of varieties and quasivarieties that we found extremely useful.

-Organisation of the text
+Organisation of the text.
 The necessary notions of enriched category theory are recalled in Section 2.
 Regularity and exactness are defined in Section 3.
 Section 4 contains the technicalities that we need in order to prove our main characterisation results in Section 5.
 We prove in Section 6 that finitary varieties of ordered algebras can be characterised as algebras for a special class of monads - the strongly finitary ones.
 In Section 7 we indicate directions for future work.